 Database migration

-When a new software solution is implemented, your IT teams need to transfer all of your data and information to that system—that’s database migration.
-This can mean moving from one business system to another, or migrating teams off of spreadsheets or other disparate systems onto a more unified business system.
+When a new software solution is implemented, your IT teams need to transfer all of your data and information to that system—this is database migration.
+Database migration can mean moving from one business system to another or migrating teams off of spreadsheets and other disparate systems onto a more unified business system.

-Database migration is one of the more frequently used types of data migration because most organizations are consistently upgrading their software to keep up with competitors.
+Database migration is one of the more frequently used types of data migration because most organizations consistently upgrade software to keep up with competitors.

 Business process migration

-Business process migration usually takes place during mergers and acquisitions, though it can also occur when businesses seek to enter new markets or need to meet new customer demands.
+Business process migration usually takes place during mergers and acquisitions—though it can also occur when businesses want to enter new markets or need to meet new customer demands.

 In each of these scenarios, organizations need to transfer the current data and information into a new system or environment, which is business process migration.